flow-project/flow/examples/README.md

 The examples are categorized into the following 3 sections:

+## non-RL examples

-**non-RL examples** contains examples of transportation network with vehicles following human-dynamical models of driving behavior using the traffic micro-simulator sumo and traffic macro-simulator Aimsun.
+These are examples of transportation network with vehicles following human-dynamical models of driving behavior using the traffic micro-simulator sumo and traffic macro-simulator Aimsun.